pelithne/k8s/workshop.md

 ## Manually scale pods

 When the Azure Vote front-end and Redis instance were deployed in previous steps, a single replica was created.
-To see the number and state of pods in your cluster, use the `kubectl-get` command as follows:
+To see the number and state of pods in your cluster, use the `kubectl get` command as follows:

 ```console
 kubectl get pods